OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Automation Component/AutomationComponentDesignDocument.md

       - Beyond the base class and interfaces, AutomationManager will implement appropriate methods to assist AutomationController
 - Repositories:
   - AutomationRepository:
-    - AutomationRepository will inherit EntityRepository<Automation>, which inherits ReadOnlyEntityRepository<Automation>, and IAutomationRepository.
+    - AutomationRepository will inherit TenantEntityRepository<Automation>, which inherits ReadOnlyEntityRepository<Automation>, and IAutomationRepository.
       - The AutomationRepository will retrieve all automations, add/edit a new automation, or retrieve/delete an automation by id.
 It will use FindAllView method to find the view model properties to display in the return of the get automations request.
   - AutomationVersionRepository:
-    - The AutomationVersionRepository will inherit EntityRepository<AutomationVersion>, which inherits ReadOnlyEntityRepository<AutomationVersion>, and IAutomationVersionRepository.
+    - The AutomationVersionRepository will inherit TenantEntityRepository<AutomationVersion>, which inherits ReadOnlyEntityRepository<AutomationVersion>, and IAutomationVersionRepository.
       - The AutomationVersionRepository will retrieve all automation versions, add/edit a new automation version, or retrieve/delete an automation version by id.
+  - AutomationParamaterRepository:
+    - The AutomationParameterRepository will inherit TenantEntityRepository<AutomationParameter>, which inherits ReadOnlyEntityRepository<AutomationParameter>, and IAutomationParameterRepository.
+      - The AutomationParameterRepository will retrieve, add, edit, or delete automation parameters.
 - Models:
   - Automation Data Model:
     - The Automation data model will be used to view details of each automation.
-It will inherit the NamedEntity class, which inherits the Entity class.
+It will inherit the NamedEntity class, which inherits the Entity class, and ITenanted.
-      - Beyond the base classes, Automation will have Guid FileId, string OriginalPackageName, string AutomationEngine, double AverageSuccessful ExecutionInMinutes, and double AverageUnSuccessfulExecutionInMinutes.
+      - Beyond the base classes, Automation will have Guid FileId, string OriginalPackageName, string AutomationEngine, long AverageSuccessful ExecutionInMinutes, long AverageUnSuccessfulExecutionInMinutes, and Guid OrganizationId.
   - Automation Version Data Model:
     - The AutomationVersion data model will be used to view details about the automation version of each automation.
-It will inherit the Entity class.
+It will inherit the Entity class and ITenanted.
-      - Beyond the base class, AutomationVersion will have Guid AutomationId, int VersionNumber, string PublishedBy, DateTime PublishedOnUTC, and string Status.
+      - Beyond the base class, AutomationVersion will have Guid AutomationId, int VersionNumber, string PublishedBy, DateTime PublishedOnUTC, string Status, and Guid OrganizationId.
   - AutomationParameter Data Model:
     - The AutomationParameters will be used to store parameter information associated with a particular Automation, which will be utilized when executing a job.
+It will inherit NamedEntity, which inherits Entity, and ITenanted.
-      - Beyond the base class, AutomationParameter will have Guid AutomationId, string Name, string Value, and string DataType.
+      - Beyond the base class, AutomationParameter will have string DataType, string Value, Guid AutomationId, and Guid OrganizationId.
   - AllAutomationsViewModel View Model:
     - The AllAutomationsVieWModel view model will be used to view details of each automation in addition to the details of each automation version.
 It will inherit IViewModel<Automation, AllAutomationsViewModel>.
       - Beyond the interface, AllAutomationsViewModel will have Guid Id, string Name, DateTime CreatedOn, string CreatedBy, string Status, and int VersionNumber.
       - It will have a Map method to map a specific automation to the view model.
   - AutomationViewModel View Model:
     - The AutomationViewModel view model will be used to view details of an individual automation in addition to the details of its automation version.
 It will inherit NamedEntity, which inherits Entity, and IViewModel<Automation, AutomationViewModel>.
-      - Beyond the base classes and interface, AutomationViewModel will have int VersionNumber, Guid VersionId, string Status, IFormFile File, Guid FileId, string OriginalPackageName, string PublishedBy, DateTime PublishedOnUTC, string AutomationEngine, and string DriveName.
+      - Beyond the base classes and interface, AutomationViewModel will have int VersionNumber, Guid VersionId, string Status, IFormFile File, Guid FileId, string OriginalPackageName, string PublishedBy, DateTime PublishedOnUTC, string AutomationEngine, long AverageSuccessfulExecutionInMinutes, long AverageUnSuccessfulExecutionInMinutes, string DriveId, and IEnumerable<AutomationParameter> AutomationParameters.
       - It will have a Map method to map a specific automation to the view model.

 **Sequence Diagrams**